rafael-santiago/tulip/doc/DSL.md

 ## The *BNF*

-Basically these are the possible productions that you should be able to do.
+Basically, these are the possible productions that you should be able to do.
 The following *BNF data* it is not so well normalized but I think that it is possible to produce a parser or at least avoid reading the ``User Manual`` in order to learn how to produce some ``Tulip code``, if you have some formal knowledge about compilers, of course.
-Otherwise do not waste your time freaking out your brain, it is better to move on to the [User Manual](https://github.com/rafael-santiago/tulip/blob/master/doc/MANUAL.md) and forget this.
+Otherwise do not waste your time freaking out your brain, it is better skip to the [User's Manual](https://github.com/rafael-santiago/tulip/blob/master/doc/MANUAL.md) and forget about tech stuff.

         <tlp-code>                ::= (<note> | <sep> | <save-point> | <once-more> | <tag-announce> <tag-code>)(<tlp-code)* |
                                       (<tlp-code>)*